Is Google Drive a good DAM tool?

 And if you’ve got thousands of assets across multiple folders, our team will be happy to import your assets for you.
 Just give us a shout.

-Google Drive vs digital asset management: Which tool is better for managing visual content?
+Should you pick Google Drive or digital asset management for visual content?

 In summary, Google Drive is great for general file management but doesn’t work well for organising visual content.
 You need a DAM tool like Dash to serve as the single source of truth for all your visual assets.